univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Additional tools / Debugging connector problems
 -----------------------------------------------

-The UCS AD Connector provides the following tools and log files for
+The :program:`Active Directory Connection` provides the following tools and log files for
 diagnosis:

 .. _ad-connector-univention-adsearch: